softwaresaved/automated_testing/README.md

 * It outputs zero or more files.
 * On completion, it returns an [exit status](http://en.wikipedia.org/wiki/Exit_status) or return code to the command prompt.

 There are many software tools which have these qualities.
 We can exploit these qualities and treat the software as a standalone component, which takes some inputs (its files and command-line arguments) and produces some outputs (a return code and some output files).
-As we will see, in the approach we are taking to testing, the language used to implement the software e.g. C, C++, Fortran, Java, Python or R) does *not* matter.
+As we will see, in the approach we are taking to testing, the language used to implement the software - C, C++, Fortran, Java, Python or R - does *not* matter.

 ## Example software